KonstantinosNikopoulos/Undergraduate-Projects/README.md

 # Undergraduate-Projects

-Contains some projects i worked on during my studies in Computer Science Department of Aristotle University of Thessaloniki.
+Contains some projects I worked on during my studies in Computer Science Department of Aristotle University of Thessaloniki.